elchs/LetoDBf/Readme.txt

  After doing this an initial time, you are also connected to the server and would need for the next calls no more IPaddress:port prefix more.
 This is a hint for experienced LetoDB users to think about.

+ SET AUTOPEN ON off -- SET AUTORDER TO ( 0 - x ):
+ With connecting the server, the server defaults will be applied to the client.
+These change beforehand done changes at them.
+Defaults for server can be changed in letodb.ini.
+ About changes after establishing a connection the server must be informed. this is done by using the SET commands, which are translated by '#include leto_std.ch' into Leto_Set() function call.
+ This include file is automatically bound by using the "letodb.hbc" hbmk2 file.

       5.2 Filters